 Summer Internship Program in the Biologic/Medical Sciences

-Sansum Diabetes Research Institute’s Summer Internship Program has a primary focus on diabetes mellitus, but interns learn about and are involved in a wide variety of clinical research and medically oriented activities.
+Sansum Diabetes Research Institute’s Summer Internship Program, funded by the Coeta and Donald Barker Foundation, has a primary focus on diabetes mellitus, but interns learn about and are involved in a wide variety of clinical research and medically oriented activities.
 Providing insight into both clinical and academic medicine as well as medical research, this internship program offers a comprehensive learning experience for upper-class undergraduate students or recent college graduates interested in a biomedical or medical career.

 Interns spend six to eight weeks (the dates of the program vary from year to year) at Sansum Diabetes Research Institute.
 Interns (1) shadow Research Institute and community physicians practicing in various fields of medicine, (2) work on an assigned project contributing to the research or community outreach goals of the institute, (3) attend research program presentations by staff and visiting scientists, and (4) learn to critically review pertinent literature.
 There are weekly education sessions on diabetes mellitus and its treatment and complications.
 Interns receive instruction in many aspects of clinical research including writing, analyzing and presenting research results.